WuerthPhoenix/tornado/src/common/api/doc/README.md

 - The Tornado Engine
 - The Executors

-The Tornado Engine receives Events from the collectors, checks them against a set of rules, and triggers Actions defined on the Rules matched by sending messages to the appropriate executors.
+The Tornado Engine receives Events from the Collectors, checks them against a set of Rules, and then triggers Actions defined on the Rules matched by sending messages to the appropriate executors.